Home Expeditions Premium Expedition Overlanding Guide

 Operator provides vehicle, guide, support

 The premium version of this tier — private guided departures — adds a private vehicle, personal guide, and bespoke route.
-G Adventures offers private departures on most of their overland routes.
-The cost premium over group departure is significant but buys complete schedule flexibility and the kind of access to specific sites that a fixed itinerary does not permit.
+G Adventures, Intrepid, and most serious Africa overland operators offer private departures on their published routes.
+The cost premium over group departure is significant but buys complete schedule flexibility and the kind of site access that a fixed itinerary does not permit.

 Tier 2 — Self-drive, rental vehicle, planned route